-The proximal articular surface is shaped corresponding to distal head of the proximal phalanx.
-The heads of the middle phalanges articulate with the bases of the distal phalanges to form distal interphalangeal joint.
+The proximal articular surface is shaped corresponding to the distal head of the proximal phalanx.
+The heads of the middle phalanges articulate with the bases of the distal phalanges to form the distal interphalangeal joint.

 A part of the extensor digitorum is inserted on the dorsal surface of the base.

 There are five distal phalanges.
 Each of these phalanges is tapered distally to end in a rough surface.
 The base is wider and its articular surface forms a distal interphalangeal joint.

 The flexor digitorum profundus inserted on the palmar surface of distal phalanges.
 In case of thumb, the place is taken by flexor pollicis longus.

 Primary center for shaft of each phalanx appears during the eighth week of development in the distal phalanx, 10th week in the proximal phalanx and 12th week in the middle phalanx.